Migration to v4

 .catch(err => console.error(err));

 That's the minimum to be on v4.
-The legacy runtime keeps working, but you miss out on the orchestrator's range-based version selection, share scopes and in-browser caching.
+The adapter's initFederation bridges to the orchestrator under the hood, so you already get range-based version selection, share scopes and in-browser caching without touching your call.

 5. Optional — Switch to the Orchestrator

-The update-v4 schematic offers this step interactively via the --orchestrator flag (or the prompt).
-It keeps your existing initFederation first argument (the manifest path, remote map, or { '<project>': './remoteEntry.json' }) and appends the orchestrator's options block as a second argument:
+This is a manual step — update-v4 does not perform it.
+If you want to call @softarc/native-federation-orchestrator directly (for full control over its options and the destructured loadRemoteModule), keep your existing initFederation first argument (the manifest path, remote map, or { '<project>': './remoteEntry.json' }) and append the orchestrator's options block as a second argument:

 import { initFederation } from '@softarc/native-federation-orchestrator';